marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 |capture,roll,season,site | internal ids of the capture (some are missing)
 |capture_id| capture-id
 |subject_id | zooniverse unique id of the capture (a subject)
-|created_at | timestamp when the subject was created on Zooniverse
 |filenames | filenames of the images making up the capture, separated by ';' (some are missing)
 |timestamps | timestamps of the images making up the capture, separated by ';' (some are missing)
-|retirement_reason| Zooniverse generated retirement reason
+|zooniverse_retirement_reason| Zooniverse generated retirement reason ('' if not available)
-|retired_at| Zooniverse generated retirement date
+|zooniverse_retired_at| Zooniverse generated retirement date of the subject ('' if not available)
+|zooniverse_created_at| Zooniverse generated creation date of the subject ('' if not available)

 Example:
 ```
-capture,capture_id,created_at,filenames,retired_at,retirement_reason,roll,season,site,timestamps,subject_id
+capture,capture_id,created_at,filenames,retired_at,zooniverse_retirement_reason,roll,season,site,timestamps,subject_id
 1,SER_S1#B04#1#1,2013-01-02 19:45:15 UTC,S1/B04/B04_R1/S1_B04_R1_PICT0001.JPG,,consensus,R1,S1,B04,2010-07-18T16:26:14-05:00,ASG0002kjh
 ```